Skip to main content

 The 'clearOverrides' option in AutoConfig 'manageOverrides' jobs

-When using Gunbot's AutoConfig feature to dynamically manage strategy parameters for your trading pairs (typically with a manageOverrides job type), you have fine-grained control over how new overrides are applied.
-The clearOverrides parameter is a boolean option that dictates whether existing pair-specific overrides should be wiped clean before the job applies its new set of overrides.
+Gunbot's AutoConfig lets you manage strategy parameters for trading pairs (typically with a manageOverrides job).
+The clearOverrides parameter is a boolean option that dictates whether existing pair-specific overrides are wiped before the job applies its new overrides.

 Use the AutoConfig wizard